 The course requires no knowledge in computer science!
 The course requires German language fluency and handling a computer and internet browser.

-The next course run takes place between September 06 to October 27, 2019 (7 weeks).
-The weekly workload is approximately 4-6 h.
+The next course run takes place in 2021 (6 weeks).
+The weekly workload is approximately 4-10 h.

 Contact: Johannes Krugel, Associate Professorship of Didactics in Computer Science, School of Education